kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image027A.png)

-This time, in the expression builder, enter ".vsf".
+This time, in the expression builder, enter ".vsf" (with quotes).
 As before, click "Save", "OK", and "Exit Expression Builder".

 ![](images/300/RC_image027B.png)